 The Forbidden Shortcuts (And Why They Fail)

-Crank the burner does not speed up things; It will scorch the sugars before they deepen.
-Low flame or bust. - East-sided onions are sacred
+Cranking the burner does not speed up things; it will scorch the sugars before they deepen.
+Low flame or bust.

-Those stores and curses dried up.
-Freshly chopped vidalias cries enough to cry. - Sugar added very quickly = burnt regrets
+Those stores and courses dried up.
+Freshly chopped Vidalias are enough to cry over.

 Grandma’s Cast-Iron Method: Step-by-Step